Skip to main content

 2. Select + Add integration.
 The Configure new integration page displays.

-3. From Configure new integration, select Blank > Start from blank integration.
-The Integration Details page displays.
+3. From Create new integration, select Quickstart > Build an integration from the ground up.
+The Details page is displayed.

 Most integrations are either scheduled events or webhooks triggered by an Elastic Path observable event.
 For this tutorial, we are using the Webhook Trigger.

-2. Click the step to display the drawer details.
-By default the following settings are set.
+To see the details of the webhook step, click the Trigger step tile to display the drawer details.
+By default, the following settings are set:

-2. Response Status Code is set to 200 OK.
+2. You can optionally set Response Status Code to 200 OK.

-3. Response Content Type is set to application/json.
+3. You can optionally set Response Content Type to application/json.

 Add Your First Step